FaktoryFun/test-sdk-examples/README.md

 This repository contains example implementations for integrating the [@faktoryfun/core-sdk](https://www.npmjs.com/package/@faktoryfun/core-sdk?activeTab=readme).

+⚠️ Important: Smart contract audit is currently in progress by @setzeus.
+During this period, new tokens and DEXes created through the SDK will not be tradeable on mainnet, as trading is restricted to a single test address hard coded in the smart contract.
+Full trading functionality will be enabled automatically only for new tokens created after the audit is complete and this restriction is lifted.

 ## Overview

 These examples demonstrate how to use the Faktory SDK with wallet integration, showing complete transaction lifecycle from parameter building to broadcasting.